• Home

 4. Click the “ChartExpo” add-on to install it into your Google Sheets.

 Let’s use the data below to create an analytical report to analyze the performance of your digital campaign.
-You want to analyze the data how clicks on the advertisement are doing as compared to previous and current month.
+You want to analyze the data on how clicks on the advertisement are doing as compared to the previous and current month.

 Period State Clicks